gintsmurans/staticphp/README.md

 * √ Check before_controller hook.

 ####v1.1
+* Unit testing.
+* Css and js minifying - git hooks, also css and js versioning.
+* Script to clear Twig cache.
+Also a git hook?
 * Json reponse has been used very often so far, maybe we should make some kind of output filtering method that outputs content based on output type?
 * Rewrite all sessions classes into one by adding an option to choose from session backend to use, possibly allowing to use multiple backends (e.g. memcached -> sql).
 * Make cache class for memcached and redis.